Fantasy Points Logo - Wordmark

 Tennessee Titans

 • Brian Callahan is talking about using a split backfield between Tony Pollard and Tyjae Spears for the second straight off-season.
-He suggested a bigger back like Julius Chestnut or Kalel Mullings could even see time.
+He suggested a bigger back, like Julius Chestnut or Kalel Mullings, who could even see time.
 Callahan said, “In a perfect world, it’s a healthier division of labor.
 I think [Pollard] ended up carrying the ball a lot.
 He was our most productive running back.
 Tyjae had some injuries early, too, so [Pollard] had to play a lot early.
 Tyjae sort of came on as the year went on further.
 I like both of those players a lot.
 I think we can do a better job of managing that load so they both play a little more evenly and allow us to maybe have a spot for a third back between Julius and Kalel — a heavier style back and runner.”
 Pollard easily paced Spears in snap share (69%>42%), carry share (62%>29%), and route share (47%>36%) in one of the NFL’s worst offenses last season.
 Pollard (78.3, RB25) and Spears (137.7, RB40) are appropriately priced heading into the summer, but adding a third back in short-yardage situations would cap this backfield’s already limited upside.
 (Added May 20)

 AFC West